laravel/spark-next-docs/src/spark-stripe/configuration.md

 </a>
 ```

-## Showing A Link To The Terms And Conditions
+## Showing a Link to the Terms and Conditions

 Many applications display billing terms and conditions during checkout.
 Spark allows you to easily do the same within your application's billing portal.
 To get started, add a `terms_url` configuration value in your application's `config/spark.php` configuration file: